asynkron/website/asynkron/content/docs/proto.actor/behaviors.md

 ### Become

-When we initialise the LightBulb, we can set the initial state of the light to off:
+When we initialize the LightBulb, we can set the initial state of the light to off:

 ```csharp
 public class LightBulb : IActor